-Databases Sorted by Name (Alphabetical): Choose this link if you know the name of the database you want to search.
-You can then quickly use the alphabetical listing to find it.
+Databases Sorted by Name (Alphabetical): If you know the name of the database you want to search, you can quickly use this alphabetical listing to find it.

 Locate Journal Titles: Search to see if a particular journal title is available through the UMSL Libraries.

 Locate Online Books: Search to see if a particular online book (e-book) is available through the UMSL Libraries.
-Please note that this tool finds most, but not all online books.
+This tool finds most, but not all, online books.
 We recommend that you also search the catalog and/or Summon.

-Recommended Web Pages: The librarians maintain a list of Internet sites that you may find helpful in your research.
+Recommended Web Sites: A list of Internet sites that you may find helpful in your research.

 - Library Databases - Databases on the Library's website are mostly paid for by the Libraries and contain evaluated information suitable for academic research.
 These databases are made available to current UMSL faculty, staff, and students.

-- 'the Web' - Anyone can put a site on the Web.
+- Open Internet - Anyone can put a site on the Internet.
 Of these sites only a small percentage of the information is suitable for scholarly research.
 For information on evaluating Web sites, please read our Evaluating Web Resources handout.